 Gin bad; wine good...

-Gin’s image suffers immensely in the 1700’s because it is considered the cheap alternative to the more prestigious elixir of wine.
+Gin’s image suffers immensely in the 1700’s because in the UK, it is considered the cheap alternative to the more prestigious elixir of wine.
 Wine must be imported from foreign countries.
 Gin can be made anywhere at low cost.

 Not that there was a shortage of inexpensive plonk in the world.
 The working classes in England just couldn’t afford it as 18th century lawmakers slapped expensive customs and embargoes on poor quality wine.

-Wine therefore, captures an association with the upper classes.
+Wine in England at this time, captures an association with the upper classes.
 Moreover poetry of the day strengthens the connection between wine, aristocracy and polite society.